joe-warren/cad-talk/Presentation.md

 </div>

 :::notes
-That example's plagiarized, by the way.
+That example was borrowed from a talk by Matt Adereth, given in 2015.

-It's used in a talk by Matt Adereth, given in 2015, about designing a keyboard, called a Dactyl, using Clojure.
+The talk is about designing a keyboard, called a Dactyl, using OpenSCAD code generated with Clojure.

 A relatively popular to deal with OpenSCAD language weirdness is by doing metaprogramming: writing programs in a different language, and having these programs produce OpenSCAD code.
 :::